 I’ll be straight with you… This is really only a weakness if you’re a fairly high-income earner or DINKS (dual income, no kids).

-Saving 20% of your income may not be aggressive enough to work on all of your financial goals.
+If you frequently save money, saving 20% of your income may not be aggressive enough to work on all of your financial goals.
 Paying off student loans, getting out of credit card debt, saving for retirement, a house downpayment, or your kids’ college.

 All of these take a significant amount of savings and 20% of your income won’t be enough to do it all.